 What is the approximate time period from inquiry to certification?

-The ACJU representatives were a bit hesitant to state an actual time frame, but gave an explanation as to why.
-Each case that applies for Halal registration is different from one other, so the time frame is based on each unique application, understandably so.
+The ACJU representatives hesitated to state an actual time frame but explained why.
+Each case that applies for Halal registration is different from the other, so the time frame is based on each unique application, understandably so.

-Attendees were given the opportunity to clear any misguided information they had previously received and the workshop wrapped up satisfyingly for all present.
+Attendees were given the opportunity to clear up any misguided information they had previously received, and the workshop wrapped up satisfyingly for all present.

 The Hotel Workshop was organized by Crescentrating and Utopia Vacations and was a delight for hoteliers looking to expand their establishments by catering to the Muslim travel segment.
-Identifying the positive transformation a hotel can undergo, by applying facilities to cater to the developing Muslim market while still maintaining the services necessary for general clientele, provided the hoteliers with the information necessary on taking the next step for further financial growth.
+Identifying the positive transformation a hotel can undergo by applying facilities to cater to the developing Muslim market while still maintaining the services necessary for general clientele provided the hoteliers with the information necessary to take the next step for further financial growth.